PalisadoesFoundation/talawa-api/CONTRIBUTING.md

 Detailed document containing how GitFlow works: https://nvie.com/posts/a-successful-git-branching-model/

 ### Contributing Code
 Code contributions to Talawa come in the form of pull requests.
 These are done by forking the repo and making changes locally.

+Make sure you read [Documentation for Setting up the Project](https://github.com/PalisadoesFoundation/talawa-api/blob/master/configuration.md)

 The process of proposing a change to Talawa can be summarized as:
 1. Fork the Talawa API repository and branch off `master`